 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Westmoreland's trails.

-The pool is open from Memorial Day through Labor Day.
+The pool is open from the Saturday of Memorial Day weekend through Labor Day.
 A bathhouse and concessions are located in the pool area.
 Click here for park fees.
 In the summer, swimming is free for overnight guests in campsites, cabins and the lodge, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
-We do not give refunds for swimming to overnight guests under any circumstances.
+Prior to mid-June and after mid-August, the pool may be closed on weekdays.
+Refunds for swimming to overnight guests will not be given under any circumstances.
 There are no designated swimming areas along the Potomac River at the park.

 Fishing in the Potomac River is available throughout the year.
 A valid fishing license is required.
 Striped bass, spot and bluefish are among the most common sport fish found in the river.
 Rock Spring Pond boasts a variety of fish including catfish, bream, bass and crappie.